snitch-org/snitch/README.md

 ### Test check macros

-The following macros can be used inside a test body, either immediately in the body itself, or inside a lambda function defined inside the body (if the lambda uses automatic by-reference capture, `[&]`).
-They _cannot_ be used inside other functions.
+The following macros can only be used inside a test body, either immediately in the body itself, or inside a function called by the test.
+They _cannot_ be used if a test is not running (e.g.,  they cannot be used as generic assertion macros).

+#### Run-time

+The macros in this section evaluate their operands are run-time exclusively.

 `REQUIRE(EXPR);`